 The certification authority provides certificate services on the terms and conditions set out in the certification practice statement document and assumes responsibility for their functioning.
 The certification authority is responsible for the functioning of the certificate system as a whole, including on behalf of any registration authorities and technical suppliers it may use.
 This certification practice statement was registered by the Digital and Population Data Services Agency.
-The certificate policy documents are published at www.fineid.fi, where they can be accessed by anyone.
-The certifications have been made in the system.
+The certificate policy documents are published at https://dvv.fi/en/certificate-policy, where they can be accessed by anyone.
+The certification authority's operation is audited every year and whenever significant modifications have been made in the system.
 Certificate audit reports are available on request.